2-alchemists/krossboard-docs/content/docs/analytics-reports-and-data-export.md

 ## Overview of Recent Consolidated Usage
-For each cluster discovered and handled by Krossboard, this page displays piecharts showing the latest consolidated CPU and memory usage.
-Those reports -- updated every 5 minutes, highlight shares of resources, used, available and non-allocatable.
+For each cluster discovered and handled by Krossboard, this page displays pie charts showing the latest consolidated CPU and memory usage.
+Updated every 5 minutes, these reports highlight shares of used, available, and non-allocatable resources.

 ![](/images/docs/screenshorts/krossboard-current-usage-overview.png)